Mapping total resources consumed for the global economy

-A material flow analysis of the resources consumed to fuel the global economy.
+A material flow analysis of 2010 shows that we have extracted an estimated 71.8 billion tonnes of material from the Earth to fuel the global economy.

 Metabolic performed a material flow analysis of the entire global metabolism and found that reducing material throughputs, increasing efficiency gains, extending useful lifespan of materials and products, and closing resource loops are all essential for fixing a broken, linear system.